GCOM7140/group-project/README.md

 ## Status Check Guidelines

-This memo should outline one or two potential paths forward based on your initial exploration of the data.
+This memo should outline a promising path forward based on your initial exploration of the data.
 Specifically, it should describe:

-1. One or two potential ideas for your Instagram campaign.
+1. Your idea for a month-long Instagram campaign.
-2. The data (i.e., data sets, rows, and columns) that you plan to analyze.
+2. The data (i.e., data sets, rows, and columns) that you plan to incorporate in your analyses.
 3. Analytical procedures that you believe are appropriate for developing insights and recommendations from the data you plan on analyzing.

-There is no one "right" way to organize this proposal; however, you should make sure to outline what you plan to do&mdash;over the four weeks between the date this proposal is due and the week you present to Robin&mdash;very carefully.
+There is no one "right" way to organize this proposal; however, you should make sure to outline what you plan to do&mdash;between the date this proposal is due and the week you present to Robin&mdash;very carefully.
 While your memo must be concise, it should illustrate that your group has thought critically, and in a divergent manner, about C'ville Meals' organization.
 Your idea(s) should have the potential to become a concrete, comprehensive, and convincing Instagram campaign that logically stems from data-informed insights.

 Regarding the second requirement for this memo, we want to see that you have more than a surface-level understanding of the {cvillemeals} data package, which you are being trained to analyze.
-At a minimum, you should have already thought about and experimented with some`filter()` and `mutate()` statements that will get these data sets into the forms you need them in.
+At a minimum, you should have already thought about and experimented with {dplyr} statements to get these data sets into the forms you need them in.
 This is why it is important to describe not only your analysis but also the data you intend to use.
-Although not required, it will be exemplary if you describe any new-to-the-world tidy datasets that you compiled or plan to compile.
-For example, you could supplement the `post` table in the {cvillemeals} package with comparable data for another account that has successfully implemented a month-long Instagram campaign.
+Although not required, it will be exemplary if you describe any new-to-the-world tidy datasets that you have compiled or plan to compile.
+For example, you could supplement the `post` table in the {cvillemeals} package with comparable data for another account that has successfully implemented a relevant month-long Instagram campaign.

 For the third requirement, two questions we want to see you convey answers to
 include: How do you plan on analyzing these data sets (i.e., with what